The following is a guest post written by Vlad Koulikov & Javier Palomo

 You can also just look at living a life that is most in tune to you that will lead to a drama free life, In your case a boring existence may create some drama, so just look at living a chaos and drama free existence,

-Second limb of yoga – Niyama
+Second Limb of Raja Yoga – Niyama

-This is really z list of don’ts if you want to practice meditation.
+This is really a list of don’ts if you want to practice meditation.
 Can be summed up as don’t do bad or immoral stuff.
 Don’t cheat, lie, steal or kill.
 These will all create disturbances in your mind to deal with.

 Don’t do stuff that weighs on your mind and heart as this creates obstacles for meditation.